DCAN-Labs/opendatainit-docs/docs/aws.md

 Submit a PR to the central repository and inform the Informatics Hub.
 Informatics will contact Amazon to link the repository with the MIDB account (Step 4 in the [AWS Handbook](https://assets.opendata.aws/aws-onboarding-handbook-for-data-providers-en-US.pdf)), create the S3 bucket referenced in the YAML (assuming it is available), and inform Amazon that the necessary steps to merge the PR have been completed.
 Once merged (this may take a few days), you will be provided with AWS credentials for read/write access to the bucket and you can proceed to upload your data!

 ## Step 5: Configure AWS Bucket
 Informatics will handle the majority of the configurations required to make the bucket publicly available, but there may be additional features you wish to employ that require access to the AWS web console.
 You can either request Informatics (the "root" user) to make these updates for you or ask that they add you as an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) to access the web console directly to make changes.
+The following are recommended configurations to ensure public accessibility and allow tracking for repository usage:

-**Importantly, the SOP for DataLad setup REQUIRES ACLs (access-control lists) to be enabled under Object Ownership on the web console.** Though Amazon generally recommends using a bucket policy instead, our current process requires that A*CLs enabled* be checked under *Object Ownership*:
+### Enable ACLs Under Object Ownership
+Though Amazon generally recommends using a bucket policy instead, our current process requires that **ACLs enabled** be checked under **Object Ownership**:

 ![](images/edit-object-ownership.jpg)

-### Recommended Configurations

-**Making DataLad Repository Available for Public Download via DataLad**
+### Update ACL Permissions
-Even though the AWS buckets are already made publicly available and can easily be downloaded via Cyberduck or using your web browser (if the `index.html` file in the repository is configured correctly), there are still individual file permissions that prohibit people from downloading the repository via DataLad.
-Many users may not need DataLad or have familiarity with it.
-To update ACLs to share data with users outside of account:
+While AWS buckets are publicly accessible and can be downloaded using Cyberduck or a web browser (if the `index.html` file is properly configured), individual file permissions may still prevent users from accessing the repository.

+To update Access Control Lists (ACLs) and allow external users to download data:

-1. Go to “Permissions” tab
+1. Go to **Permissions** tab
-2. Scroll down to “Access control list (ACL)”
+2. Scroll down to **Access control list (ACL)**
-3. Click Edit and check the “List” and “Read” boxes for “Authenticated users groups (anyone with an AWS account)” (you may also do this for the “Everyone (public access)” if desired)
+3. Click **Edit** and check the **List** and **Read** boxes for:
+    - **Authenticated users groups** (anyone with an AWS account)
+    - (Optional) **Everyone (public access)** if broader access is desired.
-4. Check “I understand the effects of these changes on my objects and buckets” and “Save changes”
+4. Check **I understand the effects of these changes on my objects and buckets**

-DataLad download is required however in certain cases, including: (1) users wish to keep a record of data provenance for their personal reference; (2) users plan to download, update, and make their own contributions to the repository (as [BOBS Repository](https://bobsrepository.readthedocs.io/en/latest/contribute/) is set up to accommodate for example).
+5. Click **Save changes**.

+### Tracking Repository Usage
+In order to view statistics collected for your repository, Informatics will need to give your IAM account “Storage Lens” permissions.
+If you are interested in obtaining more detailed information, including the number of people who have viewed and/or downloaded the repository - including anonymous downloads via Cyberduck or web browser - Informatics will create a separate bucket to stash server access logs that contain more detailed information (see [Enabling Amazon S3 server access logging](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-server-access-logging.html)).
+Note that it takes up to 48 hours to populate with logging data.

 ## Additional Resources
 [AWS Samples](https://github.com/aws-samples/)